Recidiviz/public-dashboard/public-dashboard-client/README.md

 To generate a staging build, invoke the following yarn script: `yarn build-staging`.

 Each time this is run, the `/build` directory will be wiped clean.
-A [bundle analysis](#Bundle-analysis) report, found in `build/report.html`, will also be generated on each invocation of this script.
+A bundle analysis report, found in `build/report.html`, will also be generated on each invocation of this script.
 This will include the appropriate environment variables from `.env.development`.

 You should then test this locally by running `firebase serve`: it will run the staging build locally, pointed to the staging API backend.
 When you're satisfied, deploy the frontend to staging with `firebase deploy -P staging`.
 Test vigorously on staging before deploying to production.

 ### Deploying to Production

-Follow the instructions described above, but with slightly different commands:
+Similar to above, but with slightly different commands:

 Generate a production build with `yarn build`.
 Test locally with `firebase serve`.
 Deploy the frontend with `firebase deploy -P production`.